davidemily/davidemily.github.io/_posts/2019-05-18-applying-to-georgia-tech-master-comp-sci.md

 Given my submittance of the application on May 18th, I'm not planning on hearing back for awhile.
 If the deadline is July 1st, I imagine there's not rush on going through the applications till then.
 While this gives me a lot of time to think about how I should have improved my application, it's also freeing to not think about my essays or application.

 I wanted to add my essays for others to look at, in case they needed ideas.
 I wish I would have spent more time to proofread these.
 I had many opportunities to ask friends for assistance in reading over them but hopefully Georgia Tech Admissions will be able to read my honesty from these.
+We'll see if the program is in the cards or not.
+Even if I'm not chosen, I plan to apply again at a later date.
+Maybe spend more time writing my thoughts out for the essays and earn some more experience in development.

 #### Please describe your background(academic and extracurricular) and experience, including research, teaching, industry, and other relevant information.
 Your space is limited to 2000 characters.